Compassion Joining hands

 Today during my daily practice of meditation, a particular person came to mind.
 I felt a deep sense of openness towards this person and what they are going through.
 So I engaged in a compassion practice and started directing loving-kindness and compassion towards them.
-Strangely when I was directing compassion towards this person, I suddenly got the felt feeling of the visualization of this person directing compassion towards me and us joining our hands.
+Strangely when I was directing compassion towards this person, I suddenly got the felt feeling of the visualization of this person directing compassion towards me and us joining hands.

-3 main elements
+Compassion 3 main elements

 - Mindfulness – which is the prerequisite and basis of meditation but not sufficient on its own.
 Rather employed skillfully it helps us hold painful thoughts, feelings in an open balanced awareness without becoming fused with them.

 - Kindness – being kind to oneself and others in instances of pain and failure rather than engaging in harsh criticism of oneself or others

 - Common humanity – that we all experience suffering and perceiving such experiences as part of a larger human experience.
 Rather than something that separates us or isolates us.